Flexible Solutions

 Topics: Pressure Sensitive Adhesive, Surface Energy, Foams, BISCO Silicone, Silicone

-Tolerance Challenges When Die Cutting Soft, Flexible, Thick Materials
+Tolerance Challenges When Die Cutting Materials

 Posted by Katie Sullivan

-Jan 17, 2019 9:20:00 AM
+January 17, 2019 9:20 AM

-Technological advances in properties of soft, flexible foam and elastomeric materials have continued to advance.
-These thick, soft, flexible foams and elastomers are ideal materials for sealing, gasketing and cushioning across many industries and applications.
-They compress, form to irregular surfaces, bend, and flex within an application without damage or de-lamination, but from the perspective of the die cutter, may also introduce challenges when trying to achieve the tight dimensional tolerances common in metal and plastic-molded parts.
+They compress, form to irregular surfaces, bend, and flex within an application without damage or delamination, but from the perspective of the converter, these materials may also introduce challenges when trying to achieve the tight dimensional tolerances common in metal and plastic-molded parts.

 Read More